South Korean President Moon calls for peace – endorses Putin style economic cooperation

 He further stated that Seoul “does not desire the collapse of North Korea”, nor does his country seek to re-unify the peninsula though the use of force or intimidation.
 Moon further said that his country is ready to assist North Korea.

-In fact, earlier today it was confirmed that South Korea has pledged $8 in aid to Pyongyang.
+In fact, earlier today it was confirmed that South Korea has pledged $8 million in aid to Pyongyang.

 Moon Jae-in then turned to the prospect of an East Asian economic and cooperative union in order to foster peace, prosperity and trust in the region.